sogeuni/sogeuni.github.io/content/abs/advanced-topics/assorted-tips.md

 exit 0
 ```

 - The 0 - 255 range for function return values is a severe limitation.
 Global variables and other workarounds are often problematic.
-An alternative method for a function to communicate a value back to the main body of the script is to have the function write to stdout (usually with [[../commands/internal-commands-and-builtins#^ECHOREF|echo]]) the "return value," and assign this to a variable.
-This is actually a variant of [[../beyond-the-basic/command-substitution#^COMMANDSUBREF|command substitution.]]
+An alternative method for a function to communicate a value back to the main body of the script is to have the function write to stdout (usually with [[internal-commands-and-builtins#^ECHOREF|echo]]) the "return value," and assign this to a variable.
+This is actually a variant of [[command-substitution#^COMMANDSUBREF|command substitution.]]

     **Example 36-18.
 Return value trickery**